Skip to main content

 Triggers

 Each trigger can include filters.
 These filters decide who is allowed to enter the flow.
+The trigger filter options available depend on which trigger you choose — see Using filters in flows for details.

 Trigger filters also act as a suppression filter.
 If a contact no longer matches the trigger conditions, they will not enter the flow again, even if the triggering event happens.
 This prevents sending messages to contacts who no longer qualify.